 - Preheat oven to 350°F.

-- Peel and boil the potatoes, just until tender.
+- Peel the potatoes.
+In a large pot, cover them with cool water and boil until they are just fork-tender.
 Avoid overcooking or the potatoes will not slice nicely.
 Slice thinly.
 Using a mandolin slicer produces uniform slices, but it's not essential.
 A sharp knife will work too.

 - Heat half of the oil in an ovenproof skillet over medium heat and sauté the onions, just until translucent but not browned.